Skip to content

 Office

 A drenched office feels focused.
-Walls, trim, doors, and ceilings in one shade can make the space feel like a contained world.
-Add a solid desk, warm lighting, and you’ve got a room that doesn’t need much decor to have personality.
+Walls, trim, doors, and ceilings in one shade can make the room feel like a contained world.
+Add a solid desk, warm lighting, and one or two grounded materials, and the space does not need much decor to have personality.

 Dining room

 Dining rooms are underrated for drenching.
-Evening light, candlelight, warm pendants, it’s the perfect setup.
-A drenched dining room doesn’t need much pattern to feel rich.
+Evening light, candlelight, warm pendants, it is the perfect setup.
+A drenched dining room does not need much pattern to feel rich because the atmosphere is already doing the work.

 Powder room